Giving options designed to meet your needs and goals

 Restricted gifts are those designated for the benefit of a specific ministry or service.
 Donations made to Genacross Lutheran Services are directed in full to the ministry — or ministries — you choose.
 All overhead costs associated with fundraising are covered by the Genacross Lutheran Services Foundation so that no part of your gift is used for administrative services.

 Gifts can be made to any Genacross ministry.
 In addition, you may stipulate that your gift be used for a specific purpose.
-For example, you may make a gift to Genacross Lutheran Services Toledo and also earmark it “to be used for the residents’ social hour.”
+For example, you may make a gift to the Genacross Lutheran Services-Wolf Creek Campus and also earmark it “to be used for the residents’ social hour.”

 Unrestricted gifts are those that are made to the General Fund or “where most needed.”
-These gifts can be used for items and programs as needed by the six ministries of Genacross.
+These gifts can be used for items and programs as needed by the ministries of Genacross Lutheran Services.
 Dollars are disbursed from this fund with the approval of the Genacross Board of Directors.

 Special Purpose Funds